 Our data originates in a Web-of Science literature query (all document types) up to April 2017.
 Web of Science is a subscription-based scientific citation indexing service that provides a comprehensive citation search.

-Given the large amount of information that has accumulated on urban mitigation options, we apply probabilistic topic modelling called Latent Dirichlet Allocation (LDA) to identify the various themes that characterize the urban mitigation literature emerging from our search query [6].
-LDA generates a list of topics with the words that constitute them at given probabilities, and labels each document with the probability that it belongs to each topic.
+Given the large amount of information that has accumulated on urban mitigation options, we apply Non-Negative Matrix Factorisation to identify latent topics which represent the various themes that characterize the urban mitigation literature emerging from our search query [6].
+As a first step, we prepare the data, removing common stopwords (the, and, etc.) and stemming each word (replacing both “congested” and “congestion” with “congest”).
+Then we construct a matrix of terms x documents.
+The cells of the matrix are filled with the term frequency inverse document frequency weighting (tf-idf).
+Tf-idf scores assign higher weights to terms in a document, if the term appears infrequently across all documents, and vice versa.
+This matrix V is factorized into two matrices WH, whose product approximates V. W describes a set of topics, where rows are topics, columns are words, and each cell is a word-topic score.
+H describes the documents, where each row is a document, each column is a topic, and each cell a document-topic score.
+Topics can be understood as lists of high-scoring words, and documents are combinations of those topics.

 As the number of topics needs to be specified exogenously, we sample different numbers of topics and analyze the resulting word distributions manually.
-Overall, X topics proved to be a meaningful and manageable number, covering a broad spectrum of themes, while minimizing uninterpretable results.
-We describe the methodology in more detail in the Supplementary Information.
+Overall, 25 topics proved to be a meaningful and manageable number, covering a broad spectrum of themes, while minimizing uninterpretable results.